Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

-The essential idea of the proof is to use \cite[Theorem 1.4]{Z1} to reduce the case of a general $\X$ to the case of a polystable model $\X$.
-In this situation, one can relate $\bf{R}\nu_*\left(\O_X^+/p\right)^a$ to the continuous group cohomology of $\bf{Z}_p(1)^d$ that can be explicitly understood by means of the Koszul complex.

-We now explain the main steps involved in the the proof in more detail: \begin{enumerate} \item We firstly show the claim for a polystable formal $\O_C$-schemes (see Definition~\ref{defn:polystable}) with smooth generic fiber.
-The proof in this case is very similar to the calculations in \cite[\textsection 3]{Ces}.
+We now explain the main steps involved in the proof in more detail: \begin{enumerate} \item We show the claim for polystable formal $\O_C$-schemes (see Definition~\ref{defn:polystable}) with smooth generic fiber.
+The proof in this case is strongly motivated by the calculations in \cite[\textsection 3]{Ces}.
 Namely, we choose an explicit affinoid perfectoid cover of the model polystable formal scheme.
-This covering turns out to be a $\Delta\simeq \bf{Z}_p(1)^d$-torsor that allows us to reduce the claim to the duality statement for the continuous cohomology groups of $\Delta$.
-This, in turn, can be dealt with explicitly using Koszul complexes.
+This covering turns out to be a $\Gamma\simeq \bf{Z}_p(1)^d$-torsor that allows us to reduce the claim to the almost duality in the continuous cohomology groups of $\Gamma$.
+This duality claim is relatively easy in the case of a smooth model, but becomes quite subtle for a general polystable model.

 \item Then we use \cite[Theorem 1.4]{Z1} to relate any admissible formal $\O_C$-scheme with smooth generic fiber of dimension $d$ to polystable formal $\O_C$-schemes.
-Roughly, \cite[Theorem 1.4]{Z1} says that, locally on $\X'$, any such $\X'$ is isomorphic to a polystable formal scheme up to rig-isomorphisms and quotients by a finite group with free action on the generic fiber.
+Roughly, \cite[Theorem 1.4]{Z1} says that, locally on $\X$, any rig-smooth formal model is isomorphic to a polystable formal scheme up to rig-isomorphisms and quotients by a finite group with free action on the generic fiber.
 So, we only need to show that the property that $D_\X$ is an isomorphism descends through rig-isomorphisms and ``good quotients'' by finite groups.

-\item We show that, if $\X' \to \X$ is a rig-isomorphism of admissible formal $\O_C$-schemes with smooth generic fiber of pure dimension $d$ and $D_{\X'}$ is an isomorphism.
-Then $D_\X$ is also an isomorphism.
-The key input here is the almost version of the Grothendieck Duality.
+\item We show that almost perfectness of Faltings' pairing descends through rig-isomorphisms.
+The key input here is the almost version of Grothendieck Duality and Corollary~\ref{cor:descend-rig-finite-etale}.

-\item Finally, we show that, if $\X' \to \X$ is a ``good'' quotient by a finite group $G$ of admissible formal $\O_C$-schemes with smooth generic fiber of pure dimension $d$ and $D_{\X'}$ is an isomorphism.
-Then $D_{\X'}$ is also an isomorphism.
-The key input here is the almost version of the Grothendieck Duality and duality betweenn homotopy invariants and coinvariants for an action of a finite group $G$. \end{enumerate}
+\item We show that almost perfectness of Faltings' pairing descends through ``good'' quotients by an action of a finite group $G$.
+The key input here is the almost version of Grothendieck Duality, duality between homotopy invariants and coinvariants for an action of a finite group $G$, and Corollary~\ref{cor:descend-rig-finite-etale}. \end{enumerate}